CommunityTechaid/Windows-Setup/README.md

 - Once into Windows setup, press Shift+F10 to get a command prompt.
 - Run `net use z: \\$WDS-Server-IP\REMINST /user:Administrator` to set the Setup Environment to use the WDS Server as network share.
 - Change working directory to the z: drive (`z:`)
-- Run `dism /Capture-Image /ImageFile:NameOfCustomImage.wim /CaptureDir:C:\ /Name:"Name of Custom Image for WDS"`
+- Run `dism /Capture-Image /ImageFile:NameOfCustomImage.wim /CaptureDir:C:\ /Name:"Name of Custom Image for WDS" /ScratchDir:z:\ /CheckIntegrity /Verify`

 ### Step 3 - Back on the Windows Server: